lamnhan066/language_helper/README.md

 ## Features

 - Easy to control the language translation in your application.
+Automatically use the current device locale in the first open if possible.

 - Supports analyzing which text is missing in specific language.

+- Supports analyzing which text is in your app but not in your language data and vice versa.

 - Supports extracting the text needed for translation from all the `.dart` files in your project with a single command `flutter pub run language_helper:generate` (still in the early stages).
+Original package is [language_helper_generator](https://pub.dev/packages/language_helper_generator).

 ## Usage